-The permission of the faculty advisor and the instructor must be obtained in dropping and adding courses or otherwise altering study programs.
-To be official, course changes must be processed by the Office of the Registrar.
-Courses may not be added after the end of five instructional days of class unless permitted by the Office of the Vice President for Academic Affairs.
+The faculty advisor and the instructor should be consulted prior to dropping and/or adding courses or otherwise altering study programs.
+Courses may not be added after the end of five instructional days of class unless permitted by the Office of the Provost.